Syllabus for LDR-435

 Students please note: You have the option of submitting any of your assignments to Turnitin.com.
 Submit any additional assignments through the slots with the optional label.
 However, submitting other assignments is NOT a requirement and you should not submit originality reports for these assignments to your mentor.

 As part of your enrollment in a School of Business and Management degree program, it is required that you take a comprehensive exam to assess your foundational knowledge as well as to evaluate your achievement of the learning outcomes associated with the program of study.
-The primary purpose of this exam is to allow Thomas Edison State College to assess the quality of our academic programs so that we may continue to provide the best educational experience for our learners.
+The primary purpose of this exam is to allow Thomas Edison State University to assess the quality of our academic programs so that we may continue to provide the best educational experience for our learners.

 You will take this exam twice over the course of obtaining your degree: once in a course at the beginning of the program and once in a course at the end.
 The first (inbound) exam assesses your pre-program foundational knowledge; the second (outbound) exam assesses your knowledge after having completed the courses in the program.
 There is no need to prepare for the exam.